OpenAlly/npm-packages/.changeset/few-knives-serve.md

 "@openally/config": minor
 ---

-Allow for any Record object in jsonSchema options"
+Allow for any Record object in jsonSchema options